Scientists say they have resurrected the dire wolf

 The company then used the information from the genetic analysis to alter gray wolf cells, making 20 edits in 14 genes before cloning the most promising cell lines and transferring them into donor eggs, according to the news release.

 “Healthy developing embryos were then transferred into surrogates for interspecies gestation,” with three pregnancies that led to births of the first de-extinct species, Colossal revealed in its statement.
-The company did not immediately respond when asked what species of animal was used as a surrogate.
-Multiple media outlets have reported that the company used domestic dogs.
+The company confirmed to CNN that it used domestic dogs — specifically large, mixed-breed hounds — as surrogates.

 Two male dire wolf pups were born on October 1, 2024, while a female pup was born on January 30, 2025, according to Colossal Biosciences.